Fall Home Tour, Falling In Love with Rose Gold

-Welcome to our Fall Home Tour, as many of you know I am a big fan of fall, I just love pumpkin season.
+Welcome to my Fall Home Tour, as many of you know I am a big fan of fall, I just love pumpkin season.
 I am very excited to announce that this year my seasonal color palette inspiration is, Verdigris Patina.

 Fall is always so beautiful and I just love all the beautiful harvest colors during the changing the season.
-This year I wanted to add a little something to really make all of those beautiful fall colors pop.
+This year I my Fall Home Tour, to add a little something to really make all of those beautiful fall colors pop.
 To create my color story of Verdigris Patina, I decided to pull a color from this summers hottest fashion trend, Rose Gold.
 Then I added in a selection of copper and bronze, all various ages and degrees of antiqued beauty.
 Just wait until you see what I decided to use for my fall tablescape.
 I promise this is about as verdigris and patina as you can get.
 I have also re purposed a lot of my decor this year, and shared all my best designer tips and tricks on how to make it look brand new, so you can save your pennies.

 So as always I start out with our front porch.
 After an adventure to Burt’s Pumpkin Farm, our favorite north Georgia pumpkin patch, we decide on a selection of orange rustic looking pumpkins.
 I know, I actually bypassed the white pumpkins that I have coveted for the past 3 years, which I am so completely shocked that I did not buy a single one.
 In fact my husband even asked to make sure I just had not forgot to get some, lol.
 What I have noticed is that they do not show up on my porch, thus not creating the curb appeal I really desire.
 If you have a white or light brick home, that are uber popular right now, you find this also true for you as well.This year the oranger the pumpkin the better, so I went with these really bright orange, almost red looking beauties for the front porch.
 Along with sugar pumpkin varieties, which are more of the traditional orange color and have that perfectly round shape.
 They are usually reserved for making pies, so they may start to disappear off the porch as the season goes forward.
 We also snagged a few of the blaze pumpkins, which are considered strictly ornamental, they are the pretty yellow ones with green stripes.For my mum selection, I know that it is kind of hard to tell what color they are right now, but I promise I will continue to post pictures on my Instagram as they begin to bloom; so be sure that you are following me over there.
 Also, you always want to buy mums that are buds like this, to get more life out of them.
 If you buy the mums that are already blooming and full of color, they will be dead within a week, so go green!So my mum are a mauve pink color, purple and red.
 I really felt like these colors would play nicely with all of the orange, copper and rose gold when they bloom.
 Since the rose gold has that pink undertone, it will be nice to have the mums in the shades of pink, burgundy and purple to play up that side of the color.
 Plus it is kind of unexpected to see that much orange and pink for the fall, and you know how I like to do unusual things.
 So speaking of unusual things, do you remember these Rose Gold Pumpkins?
 Maybe from my Fall Harvest theme from last year?
 Can see them in the farmhouse wheelbarrow below, tucked in among the apples and pears?
 These were originally galvanized metal pumpkins I picked up at Hobby Lobby last fall for my porch last year.
 While I still love the pumpkins, I wanted them to look different, so I decided to spray paint them with copper paint and voila, brand new, on trend, pumpkins for this year.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS